hrishim/llvl_prog1_book/src/binary_representation.md

 | 32 | 0b100000 |

 </details>
+-->

 ## Binary representation in computers

 Larger numbers may need more numerals for representation.
 For example, 0b100000000 (256) requires nine binary digits while 0b1 (1) requires just one binary digit.
-In practice it is very difficult to implement logic circuitry (adders, multipliers etc.) to account for the variation in binary digits.
-Therefore, computers use fixed-width integers.
+In practice it is very difficult to implement logic circuitry (adders, multipliers etc.) to operate on numbers with varying number of digits.
+Therefore, computers use fixed-width representations.
 This means that numbers are represented with a fixed number of digits.
 The most common widths are 8-bit (byte), 16-bit (half-word), 32-bit (word), 64-bit (double word).

 Fixed-width representations can be used to represent numbers from 0 up to a maximum value.
 That maximum value is determined using the formula 2<sup>N</sup> - 1, where N is the width.
 The largest integer that can be represented in 8-bit fixed-width is